Early Retirement Withdrawals: 5 Ways to Take Penalty-Free Distributions from Your Retirement Accounts BEFORE You Turn 59.5

 NOTE: It is important to remember that just because you can withdraw early, doesn’t mean you should.
 Your retirement savings are designed to last your lifetime.

-1. 72(t), Also Known as Substantially Equal Periodic Payments (SEPP) Plans
+1. 72(t), Also Known as Substantially Equal Periodic Payment (SEPP) Plans

 72(t) refers to the IRS code section 72(t) where this rule for penalty-free withdrawals is written.
-The more descriptive term for this method of withdrawals from an IRA is Substantially Equal Period Payments (SEPP) plans.
+The more descriptive term for this method of withdrawals from an IRA is Substantially Equal Periodic Payment (SEPP) plans.

 To do a 72(t) or SEPP, you may withdraw an equal amount of money for either five years or until you reach age 59.5 — whichever is longer.
 So, if you do a 72(t) at age 50, you would take payments for 9.5 years until age 59.5.
 If you were to start your 72(t) at age 58, then your payments would need to extend five years, until age 63.

 The real trick with a 72t is figuring out your withdrawal amount.
-If you get it wrong at any point, you are subject to the 10% penalty.
+Once SEPP withdrawals begin, you cannot make further contributions to or rollovers into the account.
+If you get it wrong at any point, you are subject to the 10% penalty on all payments, even applied retroactively to withdrawals made before the mistake was made.
 There are methods for figuring out your 72(t) withdrawal amounts.
 They are all based on your life expectancy.

 Here are your options: